 Played up for laughs, but Sanji and Zoro get a lot of Ship Tease scenes in the fillers, from sleeping with their faces right next to each other to nearly kissing twice.

 Luffy/Nami, or LuNa as it's commonly known amongst the fandom has gotten a lot over the years.
-Most notable is the fact that Luffy only ever hands his signature straw hat to Nami.
+Most notable is the fact that Luffy only ever hands his signature straw hat to Nami (though this may be because she stays out of trouble and can fix it, as he's also given his hat to Vivi).
 The most commonly known instance of this is when he places it on her head during the Arlong arc.

-Not to mention Nami's moment when she was on Weatheria; crying for Luffy and wanting to help him as soon as possible because she understood the pain he was going through after Ace died.
+Not to mention Nami's moment when she was on Weatheria; crying for Luffy and wanting to help him as soon as possible because she understood the pain he was going through after Ace died as her mother was murdered in front of her in a similar fashion.

 A good deal of ship-tease fuel is canon.
 Franky/Robin, Zoro/Robin, Sanji/Nami, and Luffy/Nami get their more potent fuel from canon materials, though a lot of it is probably misinterpretation of The Power of Friendship.